jsfuentes/Code-Cheatsheet/ML/BuzzWordGuide.md

 Most basix is like perception, feed forward neural network

+### GANS(Generative Adversarial Networks)

+Generator creates images and Discriminator decides whether the images are real or fake.

 ## CCN(Convontional Neural Net)

 Use a convontial matrix/filter on images instead of using raw pixels as input